 Converting a bitmap image to SVG or DXF will still require you to trace your image.
-Tracing will generally render your image into black and white shapes that you should consider the starting point for your design.
+Tracing will generally present your image as black and white shapes that you should consider the starting point for your design.

-This example shows what even a fairly basic photo bitmap looks like when it’s “rendered” as a vector.
+This example shows what even a fairly basic photo bitmap looks like when it’s converted to a vector.
 If you want to end up with useful cutting files, start with bitmaps that have basic shapes and blank backgrounds.

 Alternatives to Inkscape: